School of Economic, Political and Policy Sciences

 36 semester credit hours minimum

-Associate Professors: Bobby C. Alexander, Sheryl L. Skaggs
+Associate Professors: Bobby C. Alexander @bcalex, Sarah Maxwell @spm092000, Sheryl L. Skaggs @slskaggs

-Students have access to the computing facilities in the School of Economic, Political and Policy Sciences and the University's Computer Labs.
-The School has two computing laboratories which have over 30 computers that are network linked and equipped with major social science software packages, including EViews, R, RATS, SPSS and Stata.
+Students have access to the computing facilities in the School of Economic, Political and Policy Sciences and the university's computer labs.
+The school has four computing laboratories which have over 24-30 computers that are network linked and equipped with major social science software packages, including EViews, R, RATS, SPSS and Stata.
 A computerized geographic information system, the LexisNexis database, and Westlaw are also available for student use.
-The University's Computer Labs provide personal computers and UNIX workstations.
-Many important data and reference materials are also available online via the library's and the School's memberships in numerous organizations.
+The university's computer labs provide personal computers and UNIX workstations.
+Many important data and reference materials are also available online via the library's and the school's memberships in numerous organizations.

 There are no required prerequisite courses in sociology for the Applied Sociology program, although prior coursework in social theory, research methods, and social statistics is desirable.
 Prospective students with concerns about their preparation for the Applied Sociology program are encouraged to consult with the program coordinator.